ojarjur/losak/trunk/readme.txt

     .
 Bootstrapping support .
     .........................
-    port/compiler.scm: The lisp to C compiler written in Scheme bootstraph.sh: Script that bootstraps the compiler, writing the output to the binary file "compiler".
+    port/compiler.scm: The lisp to C compiler written in Scheme bootstrap.sh: Script that bootstraps the compiler, writing the output to the binary file "compiler".
 This requires having MzScheme and GCC installed

 	..................
 	.
 C Source files .